 Cost:

 There should be no problem on your accommodation because there are budget lodges and inns everywhere in Bohol.
-In Panglao Island, you can get a basic fan room with common toilet and shower for as low as P300 per night (Casa Nova Garden).
-In Tagbilaran City, there are numerous inns and lodging houses, basic accommodation starts at P300 per night.
+In Panglao Island, you can get a basic fan room with common toilet and shower for as low as P500 per night (Casa Nova Garden).
+Meanwhile, in Tagbilaran City, there are numerous inns and lodging houses, basic accommodation starts at P500 per night.
 In Loboc, there’s a cool place that offers P300 per night for a dormitory bed with a communal shower (Nuts Huts).
 In the town of Carmen, a fan room costs P500 per night (Banlasan Resort).
 Meanwhile, food should not be a problem.
-There are lots of restaurants and eateries in Panglao, specially near or along Alona Beach and in Tagbilaran City.
-You may opt to rent a motorbike and tour the island on your own, flag a tricycle to tour you around or take the public bus to get to the various destinations.

 Ease of Travel: